p-toy-factory/ts-nameof-proxy/README.md

 `nameof` in TypeScript, no compiler required.
 Implemented using proxy with some limitations.

-Referenced properties can be renamed in bulk by the editor.
+Type safely generate property name or path of variable, referenced properties can be renamed in bulk by the editor.

 ## Install